adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 Microsoft Azure has included a comprehensive starter kit template in the Azure SDK.
 To get started:

-1. Fire up Visual Studio 2015
+1. Fire up Visual Studio.
-2. Add a new project with File -> New Project...
+2. Add a new project with File -> New -> Project...
 3. In the **New Project** window:

     - Open up Templates -> Visual C# -> Web and select **ASP.NET Web Application (.NET Framework)**.
     - Enter **Backend** for the Name and **Chapter1** for the Solution name.
+    - Select **.NET Framework 4.6** in the framework dropdown at the top.
     - Pick a suitable directory for the Location field.
-    - Click on OK.
+    - Click OK.

     ![New Project Form][img2]

 4. In the **New ASP.NET Web Application** window:

-    - Click on **Azure Mobile App**.
+    - Click **Azure Mobile App**.
     - Do **NOT** check "Host in the cloud" or any other checkboxes.
-    - Click on OK.
+    - Click OK.

 At this point, Visual Studio will create your backend project.

-!!! warn
-    It's very tempting to select **Azure Mobile Services** instead - it sounds closer to what you want.
-Azure Mobile Services is the **OLD** service and is being shut down.
-You should not select Azure Mobile Services for any project.

 There are a few files of which you should take note.
 The Mobile Apps SDK is initialized within `App_Start\Startup.MobileApp.cs` (with the call to the